abuehl/abuehl.github.io/_posts/2026-05-11-small-modules-are-fine.md

 ```

 The `Canvas` class has quite a number of abstract member functions and the list of
-imports in the `Canvas.Canvas` is remarkable, but that list is only needed there.
+imports in the `Canvas.Canvas` module is remarkable, but that list is only needed there.

 Users of the `Canvas` package typically only need to import a handful of modules.
 A typical list of imports is for example: